 The 2014 Orion Book Award

-Each spring, the Orion Book Award is presented to books that amplify Orion’s mission, represent excellence in writing, and that we believe Orion readers will enjoy.
-The award has been conferred annually by Orion since 2007.
+Each spring, the Orion Book Award is presented to books that deepen the reader’s connection to the natural world, represent excellence in writing, and that we believe Orion readers will enjoy.
+The award has been conferred annually since 2007.

 New in 2014, the award now includes categories for fiction and nonfiction.
-Over 250 books published in 2013 were considered for this year’s awards.
+Eligible books are considered and selected by the Orion staff; over 250 books published in 2013 were considered for this year’s awards.

-The four fiction finalists for the 2014 Orion Book Award are the following:
+The three fiction finalists for the 2014 Orion Book Award are the following:

 All the Land to Hold Us, by Rick Bass (Houghton Mifflin Harcourt)